State's coronavirus cases, deaths at record lows since reports cut to weekly 2 years ago

 The state reports weekly cases numbers but not weekly deaths figures.

-The state's cumulative total is 32,312 fewer than in the report two weeks ago.
+The state's cumulative total was 32,312 fewer than in the report two weeks ago.

-The department has not explained the change, including in news relases or social media.
+The department has not explained the change, including in news releases or social media.

 The change may have to do with how cases are classified.